 When you need to get your eyes examined, you probably state that you will go to the “eye doctor.”
 Likewise, people who want to get LASIK done to reduce their need for contacts or eyeglasses also say they will see the eye doctor.
-What is interesting is that both the optometrist and the ophthalmologist could be called an eye doctor.
+What is interesting is that both an optometrist and an ophthalmologist could be called an eye doctor.
 However, there are differences between the two.
 This matters when you want to obtain a specific type of care.

 Education and Training

 An optometrist obtains a four-year degree, and then four more years of post-graduate training.
 An ophthalmologist completes the four-year undergraduate education, then four years of medical school, and tops this education off with internship and residency programs of one to three years.
-The post-graduate training that the ophthalmologist receives enables this eye doctor to:
+The post-graduate training that an ophthalmologist receives enables this eye doctor to:

 - Diagnose and treat complicated eye conditions and diseases.

 - Access a wider range of treatment modalities for those conditions.

 - Manage eye health in patients with chronic conditions such as diabetes.

 In addition to providing high-level care, an ophthalmologist can perform many of the services available in optometry offices.
 These include: